orta/notes/web/auth-provider-notes.md

 > Yes, the cost goes up as the user base goes up – but … guess what … everything about web apps gets more expensive one you have to support more users.

 I think it's a pretty compelling argument, [Zach](https://twitter.com/helvetica) has made the same case.
+It's definitely worth exploring authentication as a service.

-My biggest tension comes from the problem that having a _free user tier_ which could be drastically bigger could throw off the numbers completely.
-As an example, in [Flappy Royale](https://flappyroyale.io) we had about 100k free users over the course of 2-3 weeks, and settled at 250k over the next 2-3 months.
-It's not unreasonable to _prepare_ for those sorts of scales with (new thing) and suddenly _we're in the "Contact Us" section of Auth0's pricing_ instantly. **Tricky**.
+My biggest tension comes from the problem that we're likely to have a _free user tier_ which could be drastically bigger could throw off the numbers completely.
+As an example, in [Flappy Royale](https://flappyroyale.io) (the last game we collaborated on) we had about 100k free users over the course of 2-3 weeks, and settled at ~250k over the next 2-3 months.
+Things dropped after a while but it was quite consistent for a few months before we started to slowly make the call that we couldn't get ads for the free accounts to scale.

+This means _to me_ it's not unreasonable to _prepare_ for those sorts of scales with (new thing) and but that means suddenly _we're in the "Contact Us" section of Auth0's pricing_ instantly, because the pricing somewhat assumes that all users are equally valuable.
+Tricky.

+( Which I think is reasonable to )

 Now that I'm sketching out how a native app should talk to the RedwoodJS app, it felt like a second time to re-look at the ecosystem and try to figure out what I want.